Snarkdoof/cryocloud/README.md

   "children" [module definitions] - Inline definition of children - same as giving this module a name and set "downstreamOf" to this modules name

-  "args": {argument definition} - How to resolve input arguments for this module (see below) }
+  "args": {argument definition} - How to resolve input arguments for this module (see below)

 ### Argument definition:

-"args": {argumentname: value} where value can be one of:
+"args": {argumentname: value} where argument is the name of the input argument, value can be one of:

   * a string - is delivered as is, example {"ignoreerrors": "true"}
   * Output: another module's return value: {"output": "modulename.returnvaluename"}, e.g.: {"src": {"output": "MyInput.product"}} to use the "product" return value from the "MyInput" module as "src" input argument